roiyot26/CryptoPal-backend/api/README.md

 ## Deploying to Vercel

-1. The repo root contains a `package.json` with a `vercel-build` script that installs/builds the frontend before installing backend dependencies.
+1. The repo root contains a `package.json` with a `vercel-build` script that installs/builds the frontend, copies it into `api/public/`, and installs API dependencies.
 Vercel runs this automatically.
-2. `vercel.json` rewrites every request to `api/index.js`, which exports the Express app from `backend/src/app.js`, enabling both `/api/*` routes and static asset serving via the same handler.
+2. `vercel.json` rewrites every request to `api/index.js`, which exports the Express app from `api/src/app.js`, enabling both `/api/*` routes and static asset serving via the same handler.
 3. Configure all environment variables listed above inside the Vercel dashboard (`FRONTEND_URL` should equal your deployed domain).
 4. Connect the GitHub repo to Vercel and trigger a deploy.
 Verify everything via `https://<your-app>/api/health` and the root URL.